 Meet the crew!

 So you want to know who is filling those bags with unusual apples each week?
-We are John, Cammy, Emily, and John Paul (plus apprentices), and we live on a small, off-the-grid homestead in Palermo, Maine.
+We are John and Cammy (plus apprentices), and we live on a small, off-the-grid homestead in Palermo, Maine.
 While we all have our own individual interests and pursuits, we join forces to grow most of our own food and to collaborate on Out on a Limb CSA.
 We are not a commercial farm with acres of cropland and orchards; we don't have a farm stand.
 Our homestead, which is carved out of the woods, sits on ledge.
 All the soil in our gardens was created with lots of compost, love, and labor.
 Over 300 varieties of apples grow here, but our orchard is less about production and more about preservation of rare varieties.
 Some of our trees have as many as 10 different varieties growing on them.
 So while we grow a lot of apples, we don't always have enough of any one variety to share with all our CSA shareholders.
 That is why we pick and purchase some of the apples in our CSA from other orchards that have rare varieties.
 In the past 5 years we have planted two new, larger orchards that we hope will supply our CSA shareholders in the future with apples that they can't find elsewhere.

 If you are still curious, here's some more about us: